As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 FALSE.

-Family members love to tell kids that crossing their eyes will get them stuck that way — especially if someone hits you on the back while they’re crossed.
+Family members often tell kids that crossing their eyes will get them stuck that way — especially if someone hits you on the back while they’re crossed.
 Well, rest assured, kids; crossing your eyes may strain them, but it won’t get them stuck.

 People whose eyes are crossed naturally have a condition called strabismus.
 It’s caused by a problem with the eye muscles, or in the vision centers of the brain.
 A recent study found that a little over 3% of children between 6 and 8 years old have strabismus.